1 Helpful / 2 Not

 Hole 1 - 684' Par 4 - Hole 1 is a beast, it plays along the major culvert that runs the through the property with creek and beyond being OB to your right.
 This extends the entire length of the fairway along with a road on your left being OB the entire length of the fairway as well.
 The fairway itself is actually pretty wide, at just about 30 yards, but half of it is on the decline of the culvert, thus if you don't land on top your next shot, is a "bunker" shot.
 This is one of my favorite features of this hole, giving it a ball golf like feel.
 The Pin resides up and slightly to the left under a nice canopy of trees, providing a cool green.

 Hole 2 - 279' Par 3 - Playing along the furthest north section of the church property, it is bordered on the left by a gravel road which plays OB, the Pin is slightly up to the right about 40 feet from a large tree.
 As is a common theme on the first 6 holes of this course OB can bite you but so can the rough on the right which is very dense.
-This is flick and leftie friendly but a competent righty can get it up there as well.
+This is flick and leftie friendly but a competent righty can get it up there.

 Hole 5 (The Elephant) - 231' Par 3 - At first glance this hole may seem simple but perils abound.
 A path comes into play off the tee, with it and all grass to the right of it being OB, also a mando tree, preventing shots over the playground, about 70 off the teebox forces an anny or flick shot for right handed players.
 Finally a parking lot about 60 feet behind and to the left of the basket brings OB into play again.
 Be sure to pay a visit to the baby elephant tree that resides about 10 feet off the box on the left and his Momma down by the basket.